The actions of the Project

 With this initial action, each project partner takes the first strategic steps for the consolidation of the partnership, the definition of the working groups, the formation of the overall coordination and management team of the entire project, composed of representatives of all the partners: the so-called “STEERING COMMITTEE”.
 With this action are also identified and implemented the first of procedures for entrusting the external tasks foreseen and necessary from the first year, such as that related to the Project Manager.

-The A1 is an initial management action of the project activities and has a duration of a few months, subsequently, for the entire duration of the project, the management will be carried out with the F1 Action.
-With Action A1 the agreements between the beneficiary Coordinator and the partners have been signed and each partner has defined its own organizational chart that will be used in the project, in addition, the procedures for the assignment of the external assignments envisaged have been started.
+Action A1 is an initial project management action with a duration of only a few months.
+Thereafter, project management will be carried out throughout the entire duration of the project under Action F1.
+Under Action A1, the agreements between the Coordinating Beneficiary and the project partners have been signed, and each partner has defined the organizational structure that will be involved in the project.
+In addition, the procedures for the assignment of the planned external contracts have been initiated.

 Progress 100%